cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-authorization-patterns.md

 ### Open endpoints

 A principal performing an action that isn't scoped to any specific resource or container.
 For example, `Login`, `Signup`, or `ResetPassword`.
+The principal's identity is not trusted — the caller may be unauthenticated or presenting unverified credentials.

 These endpoints don't operate on a user-owned resource — they're entry points to the application itself.
 The resource in the authorization request is the **application** (or service) entity.